US Expat Taxes for Americans Living in Qatar – What You Need to Know

 Most expats living in Qatar won’t need to file pay Qatari income tax or file a tax return, unless they are self-employed.
-The Qatari tax authority is called the Public Revenues and Tax Department.
+The Qatari tax authority is called the General Tax Authority.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Qatar that you contact a US expat tax specialist.